paulehh/dipas_docker/README.md

 ```

 ### Step 5: Wait for the Installation to Complete
-The installation process, configuration import, and cache rebuild will take some time.
+The installation process, translation import, and cache rebuild will take some time.
 Please wait until it's complete.

 ### Step 6: Access the DIPAS Application